What Can You Expect?

 Blind Leaders Development Program participants have a unique opportunity to develop their leadership effectiveness, improve their interpersonal soft skills, expand their networks, learn from proven blind leader mentors, and receive one-on-one professional coaching.

 - 360-degree feedback from the Leadership Practices Inventory

-- Two-day Leadership Challenge Workshop training delivered by a certified Leadership Challenge Trainer
+- The Leadership Challenge Workshop training delivered by a certified Leadership Challenge Trainer

 - Multiple hours of mentoring from established blind leaders